burlachenkok/exploring-python3/python3-note.md

 timeit.timeit("'-'.join([str(n) for n in range(1)])", setup="", number=1000000)
 ```

-## Profiling Python Process with Tools Available in Operation Systems: Windows OS
+## Profiling Python Process with Tools Available in Operating Systems: Windows OS

-From the perspective of Operation System (OS) the Python Process is just a program operating in userspace.
-In modern OS the processes can not issue direct requests to BIOS and all communication with OS happens via System Calls.
+From the perspective of Operating System (OS) the Python Process is just a program operating in user space.
+In modern OS the processes cannot issue direct requests to BIOS and all communication with OS happens via System Calls.
 So even though your program is not built from some source code:
-* You are using precompiled/prebuilt version of the Python interpreter
+* You are using a precompiled/prebuilt version of the Python interpreter
-* You are using precompiled/prebuilt version of dynamic libraries distributed with packages
+* You are using a precompiled/prebuilt version of dynamic libraries distributed with packages
-* You have also the source code of your Pyhon program that is interpreted by the interpreter on the fly.
+* You have also the source code of your Python program that is interpreted by the interpreter on the fly.

 ### SysInternals Suite from Mark Rusinovich, et al.